Logo

 3. Social media: Mastodon and BeReal

-Since Elon Musk’s acquisition of Twitter and its rebranding into X, many users have started leaving the platform, even more following Donald Trump's re-election as president of the United States.
+Since Elon Musk acquired Twitter and its subsequent rebranding as X, many users have started leaving the platform, with the exodus intensifying following Donald Trump's re-election as president of the United States.
 There has also been harsh criticism towards Meta, which operates Instagram, Facebook, and WhatsApp.

 One of the alternatives users resorted to is Mastodon, a microblogging platform similar to X. It features a decentralized network of servers.
 Although being an open-source platform, meaning that anyone can contribute to its development from anywhere, many Mastodon servers are hosted and operated in Europe.

 The French social network BeReal is centered around picture sharing.
-Users get a notification every day, calling them to share snapshots of their daily life in a randomly selected two-minute window.
-BeReal strives to promote authentic user content, shying away from the polished and perfect photos promoted on other apps.
+Users receive a notification every day, prompting them to share snapshots of their daily life within a randomly selected two-minute window.
+BeReal strives to promote authentic user content, eschewing the polished and perfect photos often featured on other apps.

 Facebook